Arvid Harnack: Early stages

 According to KGB sources, between 1935 and 1938 Harnack supplied information about German currency, German investments abroad, and details of the German foreign debt.
 He also provided details of secret trade agreements to Soviet intelligence.
 During that period, Harnack circulated the same information to other groups.
 In 1935, Harnack met Harro Schulze-Boysen for the first time, but Harnack decided not to meet again due to their different temperaments.

 At the end of 1937, and formally on 3 March 1938, U.S. ambassador William Dodd was replaced by Hugh Wilson.
 Joining him as First Secretary and monetary attaché at the U.S. Embassy was Donald Heath.

 U.S. Secretary of the Treasury Henry Morgenthau Jr. felt that the Berlin embassy needed a treasury attaché who could ferret out German economic information, so Heath became an intelligence agent in the office of coordination at the embassy (a forerunner of the Office of Strategic Services).
 His job was to recruit sympathetic informers that could provide that type of information.
 Mildred met Louise Heath, Donald's wife, at the American Women's Club in Bellevuestrasse in 1937.
 The Harnacks became friends with the Heaths, but Arvid was resistant to Donald's proposal at first; by 1938 he started providing him with intelligence.

 At the start of World War II, Louise and Donald Heath Jr. fled to Norway before returning several months later.
 When they returned, Louise asked Mildred to tutor her son in American literature.
 The two couples began to regularly spend weekends together and occasionally went on vacation together.
 At other times Arvid and Donald met in the countryside to exchange intelligence, but it became increasingly dangerous.
 Between December 1939 and March 1941, Donald Jr. couriered between Harnack and the American embassy, delivered food from Denmark and Italy, and gave medicine to the Harnacks.
 After the war, Donald acknowledged that Arvid was his source for German economic intelligence.

 In 1937, former Prussian minister of culture and religious socialist Adolf Grimme was brought into the group through Kuckhoff and playwright Günther Weisenborn.
 Harnack had previously met Grimme at the funeral of Adolf von Harnack on 10 June 1930.
 Grimme was a religious socialist who belonged to the Covenant of Religious Socialists of Germany, so Harnack used considerable effort to convince him to become a communist.

-On 26 January 1937, a new civil service law gave Nazi officials the power to sack tenured civil servants.
-Walther Funk, Harnack's manager at the Ministry, persuaded him to join the Nazi party to protect himself, and become what was known as a Hamburger (i.e. Nazi brown outside, Moscow red inside).
-In May 1937, Harnack joined the Nazi party with the number 4153569.
+On 26 January 1937, a new civil service law gave Nazi officials the power to fire tenured civil servants.
+Walther Funk, Harnack's manager at the Ministry, persuaded him to join the Nazi Party to protect himself, and become what was known as a Hamburger (i.e. Nazi brown outside, Moscow red inside).
+In May 1937, Harnack joined the Nazi Party with the number 4153569.